MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-paginated-report.md

 title: Paginated reports in the Power BI service (dashboards, reports, apps)
 description: Documentation describing paginated reports and how to view them in the Power BI service
 author: mihart
-ms.reviewer: ''
+ms.reviewer: 'chris finlan'

 ms.service: powerbi
 ms.subservice: powerbi-consumer
 ms.topic: conceptual
-ms.date: 11/26/2019
+ms.date: 12/02/2019
 ms.author: mihart

 LocalizationGroup: Common tasks
 ---
 # Paginated reports in the Power BI service
-You've learned about [Power reports](end-user-reports.md), and those are the types of report you're most likely to encounter.
-However, there is another type of report, and it is called a *paginated report*.
+You've learned about [Power BI reports](end-user-reports.md), and those are the types of report you're most likely to encounter.
+However, there is another type of report, and it's called a *paginated report*.

 ## What is a paginated report?